gristlekinginc/metsci-site-v2/docs/tutorial-basics/008-configure-a-device.md

 Rssi= -55
 ```

 And that's it, you're off to the races with configuring a device.
+If you want to get the configs for your device, try `AT+CFG`.

-From here, you can use those same documents to figure out downlink commands to send over the air, and once your device is deployed in the field you can manage it with those.
+From here, you can use those same documents I linked to above to figure out downlink commands to send over the air, and once your device is deployed in the field you can manage it with those.

 I would strongly suggest that before you deploy any device, you test it both on the bench and in the backyard.

 Enjoy the LoRaWAN journey!

+### Credits

+Enormous thanks to Travis Teague for all the assistance with this; he is and remains a world-class nerd and one of my fave IoT wizards.